bakame-php/http-structured-fields/README.md

 $field->parameter('baz'); // returns 42; the value of the parameter or null if the parameter is not defined.
 ```

-On the other hand, `build` method expects an iterable structure composed
+On the other hand, `build` method expects an iterable structure composed of pair values
-of pair values that matches each data type and returns the structured field text representation
+that matches any structured field data type and returns its text representation.
-of the header.

 ```php
 use Bakame\Http\StructuredFields\Item;